Vijaynagar, Arunachal Pradesh: Administration

-Today, Vijoynagar Headquarters and the Vijoyanagar Sub-Division consist of a cluster of 14 villages on the border with Myanmar: Ramnagar, Chididi, Majgoan, Two-hut, Budhamandir, Phaparbari, Daragoan, Gehrigaon, Topi-Hill, Preeti Nagar, (Assam Rifle settlers) Hazolo, Sidikuh, Twohut and Dawadi (Yobin inhabitants).
-This border town is also known as Daudi in the local language of the Lisu (Yobin) people who reside there.
+and the Bordumsa-Diyun Assembly constituency and managed by an Extra Assistant Commissioner (EAC) as the circle headquarter within the Miao Sub-Division of the Changlang District, consists of a cluster of 16 villages on the border with Myanmar: Ramnagar, Chididi, Majgoan, Two-hut, Budhamandir, Phaparbari, Daragoan, Gehrigaon, Topi-Hill, Preeti Nagar, (Assam Rifle settlers), and Hazolo, Sidikuh, Twohut and Dawadi (Yobin inhabitants).
+Vijaynagar is also known as Daudi in the local language of the Lisu (Yobin) people.